RichLewis007/educational-site-creation/README.md

 # educational-site-creation
-Educational exercise for MakerFriends students: Create a website in `astro` framework
+An educational exercise for MakerFriends students: Create a website in `astro` framework, exercise git skills using this repository.

-edit0
-test1